4 Keys to Success for Women Leaders

 Some women in our study reported that they were concerned that they had nothing else in their lives but work.
 Others expressed concern about wholeness because they feel fragmented and divided between work and other life roles.
 They value multiple roles, life beyond work, and a broader definition of success.

-To help you gain a sense of wholeness, let go of the idea that it’s about “balance” or equitable division of time between work and other roles.
+To help you gain a sense of wholeness, let go of the idea that it’s about “balance” and an equitable division of time between work and other roles.
 Wholeness is about setting priorities and valuing all your commitments.
 It’s about setting boundaries and saying no to roles or obligations that no longer serve you.
 Learn more about how to be a holistic leader in every facet of your life.

 How Organizations Can Prioritize These Women’s Leadership Topics in Development Initiatives